 If you missed the scoop we presented recently on the show’s upcoming winter premiere, you can check that out by heading over to the link here!

 Also, be sure to like CarterMatt on Facebook in the event you want some more insight regarding SVU plus some other shows we cover.
 (Photo: NBC.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!